-Kids have some interesting ways of expressing themselves.
-As they grow, you can see their little personalities begin to shine.
-It’s fascinating to watch them come into their own.
+If you are a parent, you can probably attest to the truth that kids have some interesting ways of expressing themselves!
+As they grow older, you can see their little personalities begin to shine.
+No doubt, watching them come into their own is fascinating to you.
 Parents love to see how their little ones show what they’re thinking and explore new modes of communication.
 But, sometimes, kids have a hard time learning how to show their true feelings in the best way.
+It’s not always easy for little ones to express what they’re feeling or thinking.
+This difficulty is not exactly unnatural.
+But, if kids who struggle in this area don’t get help, this issue could affect them for years to come.
 So, it’s important for parents to learn some ways of helping children express feelings.
-Once these methods are learned, both parents and teachers can use them to help kids progress in this area.
+These methods can assist parents and teachers in helping kids progress in this area.

-Everyone feels one or more emotion all the time.
-Kids are no exception.
+Emotions and feelings are normal and natural parts of life.
+Happiness, sadness, anger, confusion, excitement, and many more emotions enter our lives on a regular basis.
+Everyone feels one or more emotion all the time and kids are no exception.
 They are often trying to figure out exactly what they’re experiencing.
-Many feelings are very new to them and they may not always know just how to manage those emotions.
+Many times, the feelings they have are very new to them since they are young and still growing quite a bit.
+Understandably so, this makes it difficult for them to work through those newfound feelings.
+They may not always know just how to manage the emotions they’re dealing with.
 That’s why the adults in their lives have to work on ways to assist them.
-Helping kids express feelings isn’t always easy.
-But, it will definitely prove to be helpful.
-So, how do we help the kids to manage their feelings well?
-Let’s find out!
+Helping kids express feelings isn’t always an easy task; it can prove to be pretty tough sometimes!
+But, it is definitely helpful.
+Not only will this help your children but it will also help you.

-Sometimes, kids aren’t sure how to identify what they’re feeling.
+Again, sometimes, kids aren’t sure how to identify what they’re feeling.
+This can definitely be frustrating for them because it prevents them from really understanding their emotions.
+No doubt, you know that there’s nothing quite as difficult as struggling to understand what you feel.
+Your kids certainly experience this from time to time, especially when they feel an emotion that is new to them.
 Truthfully, having a name for the emotion they have is one way to help them manage it.
-If you know what you’re feeling, it may help you to figure out why you’re feeling it.
-Then, you can work on ways to manage those emotions.
+If you know what you’re feeling, it may help you to figure out why you’re feeling that way.
+This will allow you to work on ways to manage those emotions.
 That being said, it might be beneficial to help kids to name their feelings.
-Then, they’ll understand what it is to feel sad, excited, angry, happy, and so forth.
+Then, they’ll understand what it means to feel sad, excited, angry, happy, and so forth.
+As a result, they’ll be able to express themselves well.

 Listening is one of the best things you can do for your little ones.
 They need to know that what they say and feel matters to you.
 Even if they’re not sure how to explain what’s going on inside, listen to them.
 They do have something to say, even if they can’t figure out how to say it.
 Ask them about their day and learn about their lives when they’re apart from you.
 Find out how school makes them feel.
 Listen to them as they share information.
 As they speak more, they’ll learn more about effective ways of communicating.